Hopi at crossroads of maintaining language for elected posts

 “That’s his gamble,” Talayumptewa said of Nuvangyaoma's push.
 “It will be an issue in the election.
 I’m not backing off, and I guess that’s my gamble.”

-The discussion about the language's role in tribal politics inevitably turns into one about cultural preservation and identity.
+The discussion about the language's role in tribal politics inevitably turns into one about identity, and cultural maintenance, sustainability and preservation.
 Hopi, like other tribes, have fought to maintain their language while the U.S. government tried to eradicate their culture and assimilate them into white society.

+Ada Curtis, who is 65 and known by Somi’mana in Hopi, recalled being taught by non-Natives on the reservation and the sickening feeling when she stepped on the bus not knowing English but being scolded and getting her mouth washed out with soap for speaking Hopi.

-A similar issue drew attention on the Navajo Nation several years ago, when a candidate on the largest Native American reservation was disqualified after refusing to be its first presidential hopeful to undergo a fluency test.
-Voters relaxed the requirements, essentially eliminating the need for key leaders to be fluent in Navajo.
+Several years ago, the neighboring Navajo Nation grappled with a similar issue over language when a presidential candidate was disqualified after he refused to be the first to undergo a fluency test.
+Voters on the largest Native American reservation relaxed the requirements, essentially eliminating the need for key leaders to speak Navajo.

-The White Mountain Apache Tribe in eastern Arizona requires its chairperson to speak the tribe's language.
-Other tribes without a language requirement include the Cherokee Nation in Oklahoma.
+The White Mountain Apache Tribe in eastern Arizona requires its leader to speak the tribe's language.
+Other Arizona tribes, including Hualapai and Pascua Yaqui, and the Cherokee Nation in Oklahoma do not.

 The Hopi reservation has been trending toward English being the dominant language for decades, as fewer parents speak Hopi at home, said Dr. Sheilah Nicholas, or Qötsahonmana, a University of Arizona professor from the Hopi village of Songoopavi.
 A U.S. Census Bureau study released in 2011 found fewer than a half-million people age 5 and over spoke a Native American language at home.

-A small segment of Hopis who live in a community at the base of First Mesa speak Tewa, a language more common heard among pueblo tribes along the Rio Grande in New Mexico.
+A small segment of Hopis who live in a community at the base of First Mesa speak Tewa, a language more commonly heard among pueblo tribes along the Rio Grande in New Mexico.
+The Hopi reservation also includes the Village of Oraibi, the oldest, continuously inhabited settlement in the U.S., dating back around 1,000 years.

 The Hopi sense of identity is vulnerable when Hopis live off the remote reservation, are distanced from religious and cultural practices like dry farming and ceremonies in the kiva, and can’t speak the language that is part of a spiritual covenant with the creator, Maasaw, Qötsahonmana said.